-Online proctoring technology is provided by Pearson OnVue.
-It includes plenty of anti-cheating security features such as face-recognition technology and browser lockdown.
+Online proctoring technology is provided by Pearson VUE.
+It includes plenty of anti-cheating security features, such as face-recognition technology and browser lockdown.
 The testing sessions will be monitored by official third-party proctors.

-Preparation is and remains key to sit for the GED exam successfully, so use this website’s free online video lessons and practice tests to get all set fast!
+Preparation is and remains key to sitting for the GED exam successfully, so use this website’s free online video lessons and practice tests to get all set fast!

 Traditional GED Testing Stays

-GED Testing Service stated they are not saying goodbye to the traditional way of testing at state-designated test centers, but that the online proctored test will provide an additional testing option.
-When you want to register for a GED prep class, you usually will have to take the TABE test (Test of Adult Basic Education) for appropriate placement in a prep class that is in line with your knowledge and skills level.
+GED Testing Service stated they are not saying goodbye to the traditional way of testing at state-designated test centers but that the online proctored test provides an additional testing option.

 Taking the GED exam through OnVUE online proctoring offers students lots of conveniences.
 It allows them to take the four GED subtests securely and with a quite simple check-in method from the comfort of their own homes or their workplaces.

-Thousands of GED students had passed part of the GED exam and needed to complete only one or two of the four GED subtests to receive their GED diplomas, but completing the four GED subtests became impossible.
-See also this post about GED Test Dates.
+Thousands of GED students had passed part of the GED exam and needed to complete only one or two of the four GED subtests to receive their GED diplomas, but completing the four GED subtests became impossible due to the pandemic.

 Not holding the credential means they cannot apply for college if they want to continue their academic education, and most jobs today require applicants to hold a secondary credential as well, so they might run into even more difficulty.
-In the Rebuilding America times, employers can choose from many talented people; having a GED diploma is imperative.
+Currently, employers can choose from many talented people; having a GED diploma is imperative.

-Now, in selected states, GED Testing Service will offer GED hopefuls the chance to sit for the exam through an online proctored GED test.
+In all states, GED Testing Service offers GED hopefuls the chance to sit for the exam through an online proctored GED test.